-Line 3c - Divide Line 3b by Line 3a and write the result, carried to six decimal places.
+$\mbox{\bf Line~3c}$ - Divide Line 3b by Line 3a and write the result, carried to six decimal places.

 Line 5 - Write the amount of business income or loss apportionable to Illinois as reported by any non-unitary partnership, trust, or estate, on Illinois Schedule K-1-P or K-1-T (see Part II, Line 1).
+Attach a copy of the Schedule K-1-P or K-1-T your received from another business entity.